 Complex procedures, such as broken bones, dislocations, or extensive lacerations, may result in additional charges.
 There are additional charges for vaccines, medications, injectables, durable medical equipment (crutches, casts, splints), and outside labs.

 We accept most major health insurance plans for patients with insurance and can bill the insurance companies directly.
 Just bring your primary insurance card, secondary insurance card (if you have one), and the policyholder’s name, date of birth, and social security number.

 If you’re unsure whether your insurance benefits will cover your visit at Physicians Immediate Care, please contact your insurance company.
 Most HMO plans require their members to receive a referral from their PCP before receiving services covered at an urgent care center or other specialists.
 Please contact the customer service number on the back of your insurance card to verify.

 To see a list of the insurance plans we accept, click here.

 When paying with insurance, the amount that you will be billed for is the rate that has been negotiated with your insurance plan.
 Insured patients will also be expected to pay their outlined urgent care co-payment immediately.

 The summary of benefits from your insurance company should outline the copayment or coinsurance cost for an urgent care visit.
 If you aren’t sure, contact your insurance provider to get more information about how your coverage works.

-Physicians Immediate Care, also known as Physicians Urgent Care, is a Midwest leader in urgent care and occupational health services with over 40 locations in two states.
+Physicians Immediate Care, also known as Physicians Urgent Care, is a Midwest leader in urgent care and occupational health services with over 50 locations in three states.
 No appointments are required, and most clinics are open seven days a week, up to 12 hours a day, to treat non-life threatening illnesses and injuries.
 Our clinics are staffed by a doctor or advanced practice provider, under the supervision of a doctor, who provides quality, caring service, and effectively diagnoses and treats a variety of injuries and ailments.